 Unlike the male Knights, it was virtually unimaginable to see women taking part in medieval battles or commanding battalions of soldiers, but there are exceptions.
 Joan of Arc of France being the most famous.
 Some wore armour, others commanded troops, and some were members of an official Order of Chivalry.
 One woman to wear full armour into battle was the Duchess Gaita of Lombardy (also called Sikelgaita), who rode beside her Norman mercenary husband, Robert Guiscard.
 She was a knight in her own right.
 Another was Petronilla de Grandmesnil, Countess of Leicester; wearing a mail hauberk with a sword and a shield, she defended her lands from King Henry II of England.
 She and her husband participated in the rebellion in 1173 against King Henry II.
 Isabel de Clare, 4th Countess of Pembroke showed her intelligence and powerful Military Leadership when she lead a defensive force against a upraising in the absence of her husband whilst in Ireland.

 Historically, in all Europe, Knighthood was conferred upon mounted warriors.
 During the High Middle Ages, knighthood was considered a class of lower nobility.
 By the Late Middle Ages, the rank had become associated with the ideals of Chivalry, a code of conduct for the perfect courtly Christian warrior.
 Often, a Dame was the wife of a male Knight who in turn was a vassal who served as an elite fighter, a bodyguard or a mercenary for a lord, with payment in the form of land holdings.
 Virtually no Female Knights engaged in this type of conduct.
 Knighthood in the Middle Ages was closely linked with horsemanship and female knights had exceptional horsemanship.
 Today, a number of orders of knighthood continue to exist in Christian Churches, as well as in several historically Christian countries and their former territories, such as the Roman Catholic Order of the Holy Sepulchre and Order of Malta, the Protestant Order of Saint John, as well as the English Order of the Garter, the Swedish Royal Order of the Seraphim, and the Royal Norwegian Order of St. Olav.
-Each of these orders has its own criteria for eligibility, but Knighthood is generally granted by a head of state, monarch, or prelate to selected persons to recognise some meritorious achievement.
+Each of these orders has its own criteria for eligibility.

 Form of Address